froukje/datamapu/content/posts/classical_ml/decision_tree_regression_example.md

 ![python example](/images/decision_tree/dt_regression_sklearn.png)
 *Decision Tree build in Python.*

-Note, that the notation is slightly differently, but the resulting tree is the same as the one we developed above.
+We can see that the resulting tree is the same as the one we developed above.

 ## Summary